 …and saw yet another pathogen I haven’t identified yet that had eaten the helpless guy as he was pupating.
 As if monarchs don’t have enough problems!!!!
 I’m gonna figure out how to produce the maximum monarchs on my property at home and at the nursery.
 Gotta work fast!
 Why, you ask?

-It’s PATHETIC!
-Last year (2020), in California, they counted 1200 in the entire state.
-What did the tRUMP administration do?
-They refused to give the monarch butterflies protection when asked to do so (with the endangered species act because it would anger his agricultural donors like the Koch industry.
+It’s so sad that last year (2020), in California, they counted 1200 monarch butterflies in the entire state.
+What did the trump administration do?
+They refused to give the monarch butterflies protection when asked to do so (with the endangered species act) because it would anger his agricultural donors like the Koch industry.
 Endangered species protection would protect monarch environments from being filled in by developers and farmers and put tight controls on chemical usage in those same areas.
 Profits vs. the environment is a war that is unwinnable for non-humans.

 This morning I checked and voila!!!
 Right on schedule: